jspteampaydock/demo-connector-paydock/README.md

 **Important**: Both modules are required to fully integrate your commercetools setup with Paydock.

+Other guides
+Follow the FAQ for the answers to frequently asked questions, such as order creation, deployment etc.
+Follow the Contribution Guide if you would like to run modules locally.

 ## Additional Resources
 - [Paydock Commercetools Widget](https://github.com/PayDock/e-commerce-commercetools-npm)
 - [Official Paydock Website](https://paydock.com/)

+## Contribution
+Follow the Contribution Guide if you would like to run modules locally.
+[Contribution](docs/Contributing.md).

 ## License
 This project is licensed under the [MIT License](LICENSE).